nknorg/nkn/README.md

 ### Configuration

-When starting a NKN node (i.e. running `nknd`), it will reads two files:
+When starting a NKN node (i.e. running `nknd`), it will reads a few configurable
-`config.json` and `wallet.json`.
-By default `nknd` assumes these two files are located in the current working directory, but it can be changed by passing `--config` and `--wallet` arguments to `nknd`.
+files: `config.json` for configuration, `wallet.json` for wallet, and `certs/*` for certificates.
+By default `nknd` assumes they are located in the current working directory, but it can be changed by passing arguments to `nknd` and/or specifying in `config.json`.

-a directory with configuration files containing `config.json` (see [configuration](#configuration)) and `wallet.json` (if exists) should be mapped to `/nkn/data` directory in the container.
-The path of config file, wallet file, database directory and log directory can be specified by passing arguments to `nknd`, run `nknd --help` for more information.
+A directory containing `config.json`, `wallet.json` (if exists) and `certs/` should be mapped to `/nkn/data` directory in the container.
+The path of config file, wallet file, database directory and log directory can be specified by passing arguments to `nknd` or in `config.json`, run `nknd --help` for more information.

+#### `config.json`:

 We provide a few sample `config.json`: